bluesky-social/bsky-docs/docs/advanced-guides/post-richtext.md

 Bluesky uses UTF-8 code units to index facets.
 Put another way, it uses byte offsets into UTF-8 encoded strings.
 This means you must handle the string in UTF-8 to produce valid indexes.

+## Safely Rendering Link Facets

+When rendering link facets (`app.bsky.richtext.facet#link`), care must be taken to santizer the `uri` prior to rendering an anchor tag with it as the `href` attribute.
+The `uri` property is user-controlled input, and can contain unsafe link schemes such as `javascript:` which would allow for Cross-Site Scripting (XSS) attacks.

+Bluesky's social-app uses the [`@braintree/sanitize-url`](https://npm.im/@braintree/sanitize-url) javascript package to perform such URI sanitisation.

 ## Producing facets

 Clients to Bluesky should produce facets using parsers.
 It's perfectly valid to use a syntax (including markdown or HTML) but that syntax should be stripped out of the text before publishing.